-How to Clean Artificial Grass in 5 Steps
+How to Clean Artificial Grass: 5 Simple Steps

 Artificial grass has been around since the mid-1960s, gaining popularity quickly after being installed in the Astrodome in Houston, Texas.1 (The lack of sunlight inside the stadium made artificial grass, nicknamed Astroturf, a necessity.)
 Artificial grass provides several benefits over natural grass, including drought resistance, fewer bare spots, and the elimination of regular mowing.